Common Dental Implant Questions

 Do implants require special care?

-Presume that dental implants are natural teeth and treat them that way.
+Treat implants as if they’re regular teeth.
 Return for regular check-ups.
 Brush and floss.
-Realize also, that caring for the gums is the best way to care for one’s teeth.
+And remember, caring for the gums is the best way to care for one’s teeth.
 More teeth are lost as a result of gum disease than any other single cause.

 Is the placement of implants painful?
 How long does it take?